markets/invisible_captcha/README.md

 # Invisible Captcha
-Simple spam protection for Rails applications using honeypot strategy and for better user experience.
+Simple and flexible spam protection solution for Rails applications using honeypot strategy and for better user experience.
 Support for ActiveRecord (and ActiveModel) forms and for non-RESTful resources.

 ## Installation
 Add this line to you Gemfile: